length

 Arran Coastal Way

-There are more attractions in Arran than we have room to list here but more than anything it is the tranquility of the varied landscapes that entices people back here again and again.
-The charming towns and villages dotted around the island, such as Brodick and Lochranza, exude warmth and hospitality, welcoming visitors to soak in the traditional Scottish culture and friendly atmosphere.
+Arran’s charming towns and villages, such as Brodick and Lochranza, exude warmth and hospitality, welcoming visitors to soak in the traditional Scottish culture and friendly atmosphere.
 For history buffs, Arran’s illustrious past unfolds in its ancient castles and standing stones, such as the imposing Brodick Castle and the mystical Machrie Moor stone circles.
-Wildlife abounds on Arran, on the coastal walk you’ll see the iconic Grey Monk Seals resting along the shore along with Golden Eagles overhead and Pheasants and Red Deer inland.
+Wildlife abounds on Arran; on the coastal walk you’ll see Grey and Common Seals resting along the shore along with Golden Eagles overhead and pheasants and Red Deer inland.
 At the end of the day, culinary delights await the hungry walker, with the island’s local delicacies like freshly caught seafood and delectable Arran cheese tempting taste buds.
 There are also two distilleries and a brewery on the island where you can visit and sample their excellent whiskies and beer.

-The Isle of Arran’s charm lies not only in its remarkable landscapes but also in the sense of escapism it offers.
+Arran’s true allure lies in its peaceful atmosphere and the sense of escape it offers.
 The slower pace of life and the absence of overwhelming crowds and vehicles create an opportunity for enjoyment of and real connection with nature.
 This blissful respite from the hustle and bustle of modern life is what makes Arran a haven for travellers seeking solace and rejuvenation.

 Male hiker on a mountain on the Arran Coastal Way in Scotland.